Voice prosthesis: Design of voice prostheses

 The general design of voice prosthesis is quite consistent, even though there are unique characteristics.
 A voice prosthesis has retaining flanges at each end, the 'tracheal flange' and 'esophageal flange'.
 Those flanges can vary in size and rigidity, e.g. indwelling prostheses have larger and more rigid flanges for stability and facilitate long-term placement.
 The flange near the food pipe (esophageal flange) is more rigid than the tracheal flange, near the windpipe.
 The one-way valve can be molded in one piece with the prosthesis and is often supported by a fluoroplastic valve seat (a colored ring that is tightly secured into the shaft of the prosthesis, adding rigidity and which is radiopaque).

 All voice prostheses have a safety strap, which is cut off in indwelling devices after the prosthesis is put in place; in non-indwelling devices the strap is not removed and is taped to the neck.
 A voice prosthesis has a one-way valve near the esophageal flange that enables pulmonary air to pass into the esophagus and pharynx for sound production and prevents content from the food pipe, such as liquids or saliva, from entering the trachea.

 Properties of voice prostheses

 Material

 A voice prosthesis is usually made of medical grade silicone rubber.
-The valve flap and valve seat may be made out of silicone, fluoroplastic, or may be treated with SilverOxide.
+The valve flap and valve seat may be made out of silicone, fluoroplastic, or may be treated with silver oxide.